-A new secondary academy school in Yardley Wood being built by the Department of Education (DfE) to create a further 1,150 school places in the region.
+A new secondary academy school in Yardley Wood, Birmingham with the Department of Education (DfE) that has created a further 1,150 school places.

 - New three storey secondary school in Yardley Wood